-What are raw vegan recipes and raw food?
+What exactly are raw vegan recipes?

 People define raw vegan diets in different ways, but typically it means about 80% of the diet (if you were to weigh it all) would be from uncooked or lightly heated food.
 Cooking temperatures up to 118 degrees F still count as raw because above that point the living enzymes are destroyed.